Sayomphon/Stock-Analysis-using-FinBERTandBART/Summarize Text.md

 def summarize_text(text):
 ```
 ### Tokenizing the Input
-This line encodes the input text into tokens with specific parameters for the BART model and prepares it for summarization.
+This line encodes the input prompt into tokens with specific parameters for the BART model and prepares it for summarization.
 ```python
     inputs = bart_tokenizer.encode("summarize: " + text, return_tensors="pt", max_length=512, truncation=True)
 ```